zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-amazon.md

 Should be applied.)

-[APZ 3.4] (#apz3 .4) {#apz3 .4 .ref .apz} "In remembrance of the world if this is not the same Excess with.”
-“Hethemay” means “Hethemay”, and whoever will dispel the kama.
+[APZ 3.4] (#apz3 .4) {#apz3 .4 .ref .apz} "In remembrance of the world if this is not the same Excess with."
+"Hethemay" means "Hethemay", and whoever will dispel the kama.
 'Visualism is a name for craving.
 Any, lust, tilt, any A neat, a certain cord, a certain nandy lust, a certain powerful lust There is a desire for a certain desire, a gracing, a broth (shaken) is deceived